varun0chugh/chat_app/README.md

-Chat Application Documentation
+full code on master branch , this is main branch pls switch branch to see full code(frontend) Chat Application Documentation
 This is a Real-Time Chat Application with a ReactJS frontend and Flask backend.
 It allows users to send and receive messages in real-time using WebSockets and stores messages in a SQLite database.